 In this case it is obvious from (\ref{p equation}) that

 so the transversal two-spaces spanned by $x,y$ are flat since the above expression is their Gaussian curvature.
 The function $H(u,v,x,y)$ reduces to

 The relation (\ref{vu}) is the only remaining equation that needs to be solved.
-Using equation (\ref{K equation}) the $vu$ component of Einstein equations (\ref{vu}) now reduces into
+Using the equation (\ref{K equation}) the $vu$ component of the Einstein equations (\ref{vu}) now reduces into

-and one can generate explicit solutions $U(u)$ by arbitrarily specifying functions $k(u)$, $h(u)$ and $\varphi(u)$, and constant $C_{0}$.
+and one can generate explicit solutions for $U(u)$ by arbitrarily specifying functions $k(u)$, $h(u)$ and $\varphi(u)$, and a constant $C_{0}$.
 We can make the problem even more explicit by assuming the following form of the arbitrary functions